 A. Full Members

-hold a faculty appointment at the University of Manitoba:
+hold a faculty appointment at the University of Manitoba,

 and contribute to the SCRC program from their operating grants.

-An Associate is a faculty member, including external adjunct, who is interested
+An Affiliate is a faculty member who is interested

 3. Procedures for appointments